How to Actually Cook a Giant Steak

 Salt and season your steak while it comes to room temperature.
 Place the steak on the indirect heating side of your grill.
 Try to keep your grill temperature as low as 250-300, though it can be difficult.
 Roast the steak until a digital thermometer reads about 10-15 degrees below your goal temperature (pull at 115F or 120F if your goal is 130F for medium rare).
 Then, move your steak over the hottest part of the grill and sear all sides to create a beautiful crust and finish bringing it to your goal temperature.

 Note: If your steak is SUPER thick, like an Omaha Steaks KING CUT® Ribeye, searing probably means more than top and bottom.
-Don’t be afraid to set your huge steak on its side for maximum maillard reaction.
+Don’t be afraid to set your huge steak on its side for maximum Maillard reaction.

 It’s usually difficult to smoke a steak without drying it out, but it’s actually a great way to add flavor to a big cut of beef.
-Without getting into the details of your smoker, here’s what your going to do: reverse sear.
+Without getting into the details of your smoker, here’s what you’re going to do: reverse sear.
 Use your dedicated smoker or kettle charcoal grill to create a low-temperature, high-moisture smoky environment and slowly bring your steak up to flavorful temperature, just below your target temp.
 Then, transfer the steak to your grill or a hot cast iron pan and sear all sides to finish bringing it to temperature and create a delicious crust.

 Sous vide is almost as trendy as “reverse sear,” but it’s actually an incredible way to make a steak exactly as you like it.
 This cooking method gives your total control over temperature, promising edge-to-edge even doneness in your steak in a way you could never get with traditional methods.
 Here’s how to get those picture-perfect results: